RedPillAnalytics/docker-sdc/README.md

 - Updated version from 2.6.0.0 to 3.11.0
   - this will need to be managed as new SDC versions are rolled out.
 - Removed Kafka, AWS, and stats packages from install
   - stats package should come with the core install; may need to add back
+- Added jdbc and google packages to install
+  - streamsets-datacollector-jdbc-lib